Common Name(s): Kingwood, violetta

 Workability: Tends to be difficult to work due to its high density.
 Kingwood has a moderate blunting effect on cutters, and tearout can occur during planing if interlocked grain is present.
 Can be difficult to glue due to natural oils and high density.
 Turns very well and takes a high polish.

 Odor: Distinct, rosewood-like odor when being worked.

-Allergies/Toxicity: Although severe reactions are quite uncommon, Kingwood has been reported as a sensitizer.
-Usually most common reactions simply include eye and skin irritation, as well as pink eye.
+Allergies/Toxicity: Although severe reactions are quite uncommon, kingwood has been reported as a sensitizer.
+Can cause eye and skin irritation, as well as pink eye.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

-Pricing/Availability: Likely to be very expensive, and seldom available as lumber; Kingwood is most often seen as smaller turning stock, with its cost being on par with other scarce exotics in the Dalbergia genus.
-Kingwood is seldom available in large pieces due to the small size of the tree itself, and is instead used as accent pieces.
+Pricing/Availability: Likely to be very expensive, and seldom available as lumber due to the small size of the tree itself.
+Kingwood is most often seen as smaller turning stock, with its cost being on par with other scarce rosewoods in the Dalbergia genus.

 Common Uses: Inlays, veneers, tool handles, and other small turned and/or specialty items.

-Comments: Considered a true rosewood in the Dalbergia genus, Kingwood is among the densest (and probably strongest) of all the rosewoods.
-There is very little mechanical data available on Kingwood, though given its weight, and its relation to other rosewoods, it’s likely to be extremely stiff, strong, and stable.
+true rosewood in the Dalbergia genus, and is among the densest of all rosewoods, with African blackwood (D. melanoxylon) being the only species with a higher average dried weight.
+There is very little mechanical data available on kingwood, though given its weight and its relation to other rosewoods, it’s likely to be extremely stiff, strong, and stable.

 Another closely related species found in Mexico, D. congestiflora, bears a very close resemblance to kingwood and is sometimes called camatillo or Mexican kingwood.
 Information on how to distinguish between these two species can be found in the identification section below.